yonasBSD/forgejo/CONTRIBUTING/DCO.md

 By making a contribution to Forgejo, I certify that:

 (a) The contribution was created in whole or in part by me and I
-    have the right to submit it under the Free Software indicated in the file; or
+    have the right to submit it under the Free Software license indicated in the file; or

 (b) The contribution is based upon previous work that, to the best